Frequently Asked Questions

 26. Watch for Advice and Emotions

 Your well-meaning friends and associates may offer you advice about your case.
-Frequently such advice is not accurate and you should be cautious in following it.
-The facts surrounding your marriage, dissolution of marriage, children and property are unique and they differ from every other case.
-Dissolution of Marriage proceedings are very emotional and parties sometimes use them to seek revenge.
+Frequently such advice is not accurate, and you should be cautious in following it.
+The facts surrounding your marriage, dissolution of marriage, children, and property are unique, and they differ from every other case.
+Dissolution of Marriage proceedings are very emotional, and parties sometimes use them to seek revenge.
 Sometimes one parent will use the children in an attempt to punish the other parent.
 Note, if I believe one of my clients is doing this, I will withdraw immediately because I have a conscious.
 Prepare your children properly without poisoning their minds about your spouse.
 Obtain professional advice if possible.
 Attempt to cooperate with your spouse where the children are involved.
 Discuss support and property division with your spouse.
 Be fair.

 27. Divorce: Wills and Insurance Considerations